-Slovenia: Nevertheless construction of TPP Sostanj 6 will continue21.
-January 2014. / SEE Energy News
+Slovenia: Nevertheless construction of TPP Sostanj 6 will continue, SEE Energy News

 Construction of the largest Slovenian energy project, a new power plant TES 6 in Sostanj will continue despite the suspicion of a failed investment that will, when completed, produce 50 MEUR in losses annually.